sample-by-jsakamoto/React-SlidingTextBox/README.md

-# Sliding TextBox Demo
+# Sliding TextBox Demo (React)

-A demonstration of smooth scrolling implementation to improve readability in translation subtitle systems.
+This is a React demo that showcases a smooth scrolling implementation to improve readability in translated subtitle systems.
+(You can see the Blazor version [here](https://github.com/sample-by-jsakamoto/Blazor-SlidingTextBox).)

 When new text is added, typical implementations cause existing text to jump abruptly, making it difficult to read.
 The SlidingTextBox component solves this problem with smooth animation display.